-As of 31 December 2017 the fair value of the 150 notes outstanding (current financial liabilities) amounted to € 1.7 million, reflecting the amount repayable on demand.
-As of 31 December 2016 the fair value of the notes outstanding amounted to nil.
-The fair value of the bifurcated embedded derivative of the conversion right (current derivative financial liability) as of 31 December 2017 and 2016 amounted to K€ 43 and nil, respectively.
-The fair value of the warrants (non-current derivative financial liability) as of 31 December 2017 and 2016 amounted to K€ 106 and nil, respectively.
+As of 31 December 2018, no notes were outstanding.
+As of 31 December 2017 the fair value of the 150 notes outstanding (current financial liabilities) amounted to \in 1.7 million, reflecting the amount repayable on demand.
+The bifurcated embedded derivative of the conversion right (current derivative financial liability) was derecognized in conjunction with the conversion of all outstanding notes in 2018, its fair value as of 31 December 2017 amounted to $K\in$ 43.
+The fair value of the warrants (non-current derivative financial liability) as of 31 December 2018 and 2017 amounted to $K\in$ 87 and $K\in$ 106, respectively.